wimpysworld/nix-config/README.md

 ```

 The NixOS and Home Manager configurations are in the `nixos` and `home-manager` directories respectively, they are structured in the same way with `_mixins` directories that contain the mixin configurations that are used to compose the final configuration.
-The `pkgs` directory contains my custom packages with package overlays in the `overlays` directory.
+The `pkgs` directory contains my custom local packages with package overlays in the `overlays` directory.
 The `secrets` directory contains secrets managed by [sops-nix].
 The `default.nix` files in the root of each directory are the entry points.